Cqsi/lichs/README.md

 ### Important
-When the program asks for your move, you need to input the move in UCI-format.
-In UCI-format you specify from <ins>where to where</ins> the move will take place.
-You don't need to specify what type of piece your moving, the program will know what piece is in the given position.
+When the program asks for your move, you need to input the move in [standard algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) (SAN).
+Basically, it specifies <ins>which piece</ins> to move and <ins>to where</ins>.
+As an example, to move a knight from g1 to f3, you type in **Nf3** (N is for Knight, since Rook uses K).
+If you want to learn more, click on the link above.

-An example of UCI-format would be `e2e4`.
-That would move the piece on `e2` to `e4` (as a start-move it's the pawn).
-Just to get this clear; `Nf3` <ins>wouldn't work</ins>.

 The program will inform you if you can't make the move you have input.

+Support for UCI-notation might get added later.

 ## How to contribute?
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file.